imamchishty/spring-boost/README.md

 - **GlobalBusinessCodes** - a list of business codes that have been defined.
 This is simply an implementation of BusinessCode.

+Please note that the rest module also contains an exception controller.

 ## Model Module

 Currently defaults to empty, but the aim of this module is to house all touch point models.
 For example the service returns something back to the rest tier.
 That something is probably a DTO and that DTO lives in the model module.
 One benefit is that we can easily package this module as a jar and provide to clients.